 Beatlemania had already begun in the States, really.
 Sullivan just ensured it.
 We'll get to one of the reasons below.

 73 million people tuned in.

 Let's put this into perspective.
-Last weekend, about 112 million tuned in for the Super Bowl.
+In 2016, about 112 million tuned in for the Super Bowl.
 Considering the growth of the American population, which grew from approximately 192 million to 320 million from 1964 to today, it is about the same level of tune-in.
 Sixty percent of American televisions were tuned in to Sullivan that evening

 “I Want to Hold Your Hand” was one of the first "record leaks" — long before the Internet.

 We have been hearing about albums leaking online since the turn of the millennium.
 However, premature releases to the public date back half a century.
 The “I Want to Hold Your Hand” single was leaked to radio in advance of its planned debut late in 1963.
 Capital Records attempted to legally prevent DJs from spinning the track, but finally relented and dropped the record early.
 By the time the Beatles played Sullivan, it had sold in the seven figures.